sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 <kbd>![conf_1](/images/conf_1.png)</kbd>

 5. Enter the required configuration details.
-This depends on the SGTS product being configured.
-For example, you may be required to fill in the user details.

->**Note:** This
+>**Note:** The information requested depends on the SGTS product being configured.

 6. Click **Submit**.

-When a public officer [configures a product](#configure-products) in the TechBiz portal, the product team receives an email to provision resources.
+When a public officer [configures a product](#configure-products) in the TechBiz portal, the corresponding product team receives an email notification to provision resources.
 The system displays a **pending provisioning** status.

-After the resources have been provisioned, the public officer receives an email notification and the system status changes to **provisioned**.
+After the resources have been provisioned, the public officer is notified by email and the system status changes to **provisioned**.

 Troubleshooting?